-- CMER streamlining, including: - o How to maintain science/policy firewall (discussion with CMER and Policy). - o LEAN process consider how to increase efficiency and speed up timeline. - o Increase CMER's capacity and/or efficiency to do more projects, especially with the additional funding in 2015-17 biennium. - Policy's procedure for when to produce a majority/minority report instead of seeking 100% consensus. - How to make a stronger coalition for environmental issues that includes diverse stakeholder groups (like the Washington Watershed Restoration Initiative). - Review how Policy decides to move an informal conversation into a formal process/discussion (like with off-channel habitat discussion). - Discuss risk tolerance and how much Policy decides to tolerate.
-Dick Miller will draft an outline for this discussion (volunteered at 7/9/15 meeting). - Consider how to incorporate and improve forest health and fire prevention. - Develop and implement an AMP communications and outreach strategy for important decisions. - Economic impact analysis.
+- CMER streamlining, including: - o How to maintain science/policy firewall (discussion with CMER and Policy). - o LEAN process consider how to increase efficiency and speed up timeline. - o Increase CMER's capacity and/or efficiency to do more projects, especially with the additional funding in 2015-17 biennium. - How to make a stronger coalition for environmental issues that includes diverse stakeholder groups (like the Washington Watershed Restoration Initiative). - Review how Policy decides to move an informal conversation into a formal process/discussion (like with off-channel habitat discussion). - Discuss risk tolerance and how much Policy decides to tolerate. - Consider how to incorporate and improve forest health and fire prevention. - Develop and implement an AMP communications and outreach strategy for important decisions. - Economic impact analysis.
 Define and discuss need for economic impact analyses, including what, when, why, by who, etc. - Eastside performance targets. - Review how to proceed with extensiveness monitoring related to fish passage. - Climate change consider if and how climate change should be considered in the AMP. - Determine timing and coordination between compliance monitoring and effectiveness monitoring projects.
-Compliance monitoring is a DNR program, not part of the AMP, yet still has implications on the work of the AMP. - Two tasks for DNR, not Policy: - o Board Manual review/revisions - Conduct an independent review every 10 years of the structure, process, and performance of the AMP.
+Compliance monitoring is a DNR program, not part of the AMP, yet still has implications on the work of the AMP. - Two tasks for DNR, not Policy: - Board Manual review/revisions - Oconduct an independent review every 10 years of the structure, process, and performance of the AMP.
 To be done by an independent 3rd-party research organization and to include considerations such as: structure and function for technical performance, fiscal efficiency, and overall accountability; performance and efficiency of the consensus-based decision process; the rigor of CMER science and responsiveness of CMER to body of Pacific Northwest science; and the interactions of science and policy.